robertguetzkow/blender-python-examples/add-ons/install-dependencies/README.md

 ### Preparing pip

 The installation of packages requires pip.
-Only the Windows release of Blender includes pip, therefore it is necessary to install it through [`ensurepip.bootstrap()`](https://docs.python.org/3/library/ensurepip.html#ensurepip.bootstrap) for all other operating systems which is done in [`install_pip`](https://github.com/robertguetzkow/blender-python-examples/blob/cd3597939d77e37bb45434533440d56262f01a55/add-ons/install-dependencies/install-dependencies.py#L63). `ensurepip.bootstrap()`
+Only the Windows release of Blender includes pip, therefore it is necessary to install it through [`ensurepip.bootstrap()`](https://docs.python.org/3/library/ensurepip.html#ensurepip.bootstrap) for all other operating systems which is done in [`install_pip`](https://github.com/robertguetzkow/blender-python-examples/blob/8bf7ddefb458e697d51ca5bd74185890146d4e9d/add-ons/install-dependencies/install-dependencies.py#L63). `ensurepip.bootstrap()`
 [calls pip](https://github.com/python/cpython/blob/34b0598295284e3ff6cedf5c05e159ce1fa54d60/Lib/ensurepip/__init__.py#L35).
 During its execution pip sets the environment variable
 [`PIP_REQ_TRACKER`](https://github.com/pypa/pip/blob/326efa5c710ecf19acc3e1315477251a4cd4bd13/src/pip/_internal/req/req_tracker.py#L54) which is used as a temporary directory.
 Unfortunately pip doesn't remove the environment variable and subsequent calls to pip will attempt to use the path in `PIP_REQ_TRACKER` as temporary directory.
 However, this directory doesn't exist anymore and the pip would throw an exception.
 Therefore, `os.environ.pop("PIP_REQ_TRACKER", None)` is needed.

 ### Installing the package

+Blender excludes the user site-packages from its `sys.path` by default and is therefore not able to import these packages.
+[This is done to prevent the accidental loading of packages installed by the system's Python which may be incompatible to Blender's Python version.](https://developer.blender.org/rB79a58eef059ffc3f12d11bd68938cfb1b4cd2462).
+However, by default pip would still check the user site-packages when it tries to determine if the requirements are already satisfied.
+That would be incorrect for Blender, since it needs them to be installed for its own Python interpreter.
-The package installation is accomplished by [calling pip through `subprocess`](https://github.com/robertguetzkow/blender-python-examples/blob/cd3597939d77e37bb45434533440d56262f01a55/add-ons/install-dependencies/install-dependencies.py#L105).
+Therefore, [`PYTHONNOUSERSITE`](https://docs.python.org/3/using/cmdline.html#envvar-PYTHONNOUSERSITE) is temporarily set to prevent pip from checking the user site-packages when trying to determine if the packages are already installed.
+Next the package(s) can be installed for Blender.
+The package installation is accomplished by [calling pip through `subprocess`](https://github.com/robertguetzkow/blender-python-examples/blob/8bf7ddefb458e697d51ca5bd74185890146d4e9d/add-ons/install-dependencies/install-dependencies.py#L114).
 The path to the
 Python binary is given by [`bpy.app.binary_path_python`](https://docs.blender.org/api/current/bpy.app.html#bpy.app.binary_path_python).
+Once the installation has been attempted, the `PYTHONNOUSERSITE` environment variable is removed.

 ### Importing the module